CodyHigdem/portfolioproject/README.md

 I tried to pull out all of the get elemens concepts from the for loops.
 This was to let them compute it once and then let it be stored in a variable.
 In otherwords, console log your for loops and see what info stay consistent.
 Then make changes accordingly.

+### How to Run the app
+Download the zip folder
+Unzip
+Click on index.html

+You can also visit: http://qtheninja.github.io/portfolioproject/ for a working demo

 ## Citations